The 5 most common non-food objects swallowed by pets

 If your dog or cat has swallowed something they shouldn’t have, there are certain signs you should watch out for.
 These include:

 - Respiratory distress

 - Difficulty defecating

 If you notice any of the above symptoms and suspect your pet might have swallowed something, consult your vet immediately.

-Our pets are always getting themselves into mischief, but you can be better prepared for their next misadventure and get help with costly vet fees with pet insurance, just in case the worst should happen.
+Our pets are always getting themselves into mischief, but you can be better prepared for their next misadventure and get help with costly vet fees, just in case the worst should happen.